ttaggg/flooded_island/docs/progress.md

   - **Frontend Components Enhanced**:
     - **GameBoard.tsx**: Added comprehensive JSDoc for component, props interface, and all helper functions
       - Documented component purpose, features, and behavior
-      - Added JSDoc for all helper functions (getCellSize, getCardinalAdjacent, isJourneymanAt, etc.)
+      - Added JSDoc for all helper functions (getCellSize, getCardinalAdjacent, isAdventurerAt, etc.)
       - Documented event handlers and their parameters
     - **Field.tsx**: Enhanced JSDoc for component and styling functions
       - Documented component features and accessibility support